WestCoastPotato/Riot-API-Data/README.md

 ## Constraints (?)
-Theoretically there won't be a lot of people using this so we shouldn't worry too much about space and computing costs.
+Theoretically there won't be a lot of people using this so we shouldn't worry too much about space and computing costs